MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 To create a persistent volume for an existing Azure Managed Lustre file system, do these steps:

-1. Copy the following configuration files from **Examples** folder in the [azurelustre-csi-driver](https://github.com/kubernetes-sigs/azurelustre-csi-driver/tree/main/docs) repository in GitHub to your working path:
+1. Copy the following configuration files from the [docs/examples](https://github.com/kubernetes-sigs/azurelustre-csi-driver/tree/main/docs/examples) path in the azurelustre-csi-driver repository in GitHub to your working path:

-   - **azurelustre-csi-driver/docs/examples/storageclass_existing_lustre.yaml**
+   - storageclass_existing_lustre.yaml
-   - **azurelustre-csi-driver/docs/examples/pvc_storageclass.yaml**
+   - pvc_storageclass.yaml

    If you don't want to clone the entire repository, you can download each file individually.
 Open each of the following links, copy the file's contents, and then paste the contents into a local file with the same filename.